mkoohafkan/mkoohafkan.github.io/_posts/2019-06-01-asynchronous-web-requests-with-curl.md

 Instead of creating a single callback function like above, I create a unique callback function *for each request* that captures information that would not otherwise be returned by the web service request.
-In the case below, each callback function assigns a specific name to the response, which can then be matched back to the originating request.
+In the case below, each callback function assigns a specific name to the response which can then be matched back to the originating request.

 ```r